nmuthuswami/nal-ms-graph-hack-together/README.md

  - #### Similar to above, but this is optional.

 #### After entering all the above fields.
 Application will validate (except optional attendee rest all fields it is mandatory) and send the keyed in details to Graph API to book an event.
-#### On success, the application will return the meeting URL.
+#### On `success`, the application will return the meeting URL.
 Same can be verified in sender/attendee(s) outlook calendar
-#### On failure, error message details will be displayed with the reason for failure.
+#### On `failure`, error message details will be displayed with the reason for failure.

 #### Please note, while the app interacting with graph, it will prompt you enter your azure login credentials and prompt for a consent to specific scopes.
-It will put down a list of scopes used by the application in a seperate section.
+I will put down the list of scopes used by the application in a seperate section of this page.

-## Scenario 2:
+## Option 2:

 ### This scenario will allow the user to post a message to a specific team & channel.